LiberTEM/LiberTEM/docs/source/changelog/features/num-partitions.rst

 [Feature] Allow overriding the number of partitions
 ===================================================
 * Adds a parameter :code:`num_partitions` to most :code:`DataSet`
   implementations.
-This means (export) users can override the number of partitions when loading data, in cases where the default heuristic doesn't work well.
+This means (expert) users can override the number of partitions when loading data, in cases where the default heuristic doesn't work well.
 Also changes the number of partitions in case there are fewer frames than workers, where it is an advantage to more have small (1-frame)